mrcnski/believeobey.live/_posts/2024-11-12-who-is-the-son.md

 We know this isn't an angel because it is forbidden to worship angels ({% include inline-verse.html verse="Revelation 22:8-9" text-after="," %} {% include inline-verse.html verse="Matthew 4:9-10" text-after=")." %}

-We know this isn't the Father because no one has seen God ({% include inline-verse.html verse="John 1:18" text-after="," %} {% include inline-verse.html verse="John 5:37" text-after="," %} {% include inline-verse.html verse="Exodus 33:20" text-after="," %} {% include inline-verse.html verse="1 John 4:12" text-after=")." %}

-{% include verse.html
-text="YHWH your God you shall fear, him you shall serve, and by his name alone you shall swear." verse="Deuteronomy 6:13"
-%}

 On further investigation, "worship" is probably the wrong translation in this passage from Joshua.
 We see the same word "shâchâh" used in {% include inline-verse.html verse="Genesis 19:1" text-after="," %} where Lot "bows" to two angels.
+I have kept this section for the sake of completeness.
 {: .update}

 ---